-If you have a very light colored tongue or see a coating on it that looks a little like cottage cheese, this is a sign of a yeast infection (candidiasis).
+If you have a very light-colored tongue or see a coating on it that looks a little like cottage cheese, this could be a sign of a yeast infection (candidiasis).

-This type of plaque appears when there is excessive reproduction of the candida albicans.
+This type of plaque appears when there’s excessive production of candida albicans.

 It is an infection that may happen with prolonged use of antibiotics or due to diabetes, a weak immune system, or high blood pressure.

-In any case, it’s best to see a doctor.
+In any case, if your tongue is white, you might want to see a doctor.